gridscale/terraform-provider-gridscale/website/docs/r/server.html.md

 * `ipv4` - (Optional) The UUID of the IPv4 address of the server.
 When this option is set, the server will automatically be connected to the public network, giving it access to the internet.

 * `ipv6` - (Optional) The UUID of the IPv6 address of the server.
 When this option is set, the server will automatically be connected to the public network, giving it access to the internet.

+* `isoimage` - (Optional) The UUID of an ISO image in gridscale.
+The server will automatically boot from the ISO if one was added.
+The UUIDs of ISO images can be found in [the expert panel](https://my.gridscale.io/Expert/ISOImage).

 * `power` - (Optional) The power state of the server.
 Set this to true to will boot the server, false will shut it down.